ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/test-document-the-code/test-ballerina-code/mocking.md

 ***main_test.bal***

-This test stubs the behaviour of the `get` method to return a specified sequence of values for each `get` method invocation (i.e., the first call to the `get` method will return the first argument and the second call will return the second argument).
+This test stubs the behavior of the `get` method to return a specified sequence of values for each `get` method invocation (i.e., the first call to the `get` method will return the first argument and the second call will return the second argument).

 >**Note:** `withArguments` function does not support with `thenReturnSequence`.